Skip to main content

 Controlled authentication and access

 Treat the VPS as a clean development machine.
-Keep SSH access tight, use project-specific repositories, and avoid storing more credentials on the server than the coding workflow requires.
+Keep SSH access tight, use project-specific repository permissions, and avoid storing more credentials than the workflow requires.

 Security Basics for Claude Code on a VPS